Joystream/community-repo/bounties-reports/Adding new conditions to Bounty 18.md

 - A table for this Bounty will also be created, the responsible BM, secretary and lead curator will have online access.

 - When changing BM, the table will be cleared, the new BM will not know the video score of the previous BM.

+- BM, The person who values "quality" and therefore the distribution of rewards does not have to be the (current) Curator.